BroadnetEngineering/TextFiles/README.md

 * Command line or web based
 * Memory footprint should never exceed 1 MB
 * No databases
-* MUST be written in PHP
+* May be written in the language of your choice.